dockstore/bcc2020-training/exercise_instructions/wdl_instructions.md

 ```
 cd /root/bcc2020-training/wdl-training/exercise3
 ```
-If *not* using imports run align_and_metrics.wdl from the exercise3 directory by:
+If *not using* imports run align_and_metrics.wdl from the exercise3 directory by:
 ```
 dockstore workflow launch --local-entry align_and_metrics.wdl --json align_and_metrics.json
 ```
-If using imports run align_and_metrics_imports.wdl from the exercise3 directory by:
+If *using* imports run align_and_metrics_imports.wdl from the exercise3 directory by:
 ```
 dockstore workflow launch --local-entry align_and_metrics_imports.wdl --json align_and_metrics.json
 ```
-To help you in this exercise, you can find files for the HelloGoodbye examples in: `/root/bcc2020-training/wdl-training/exercise3/hello_examples`
+To help you in this exercise, you can find the files for the HelloGoodbye examples in: `/root/bcc2020-training/wdl-training/exercise3/hello_examples/`

 Both the import and non-import solutions to exercise3 can be found in: `/root/bcc2020-training/wdl-training/exercise3/solution/`